Bengaluru Traffic: A Daily Near-Death Experiment

 Right now, we punish traffic violence after someone dies.
 That is not justice — that is paperwork.

 Reckless impatience is not random.
-It is observable, repeatable, and predictive.
-The same people cut lanes.
-The same people honk at red lights.
-The same people treat public roads like personal timelines.
+It’s observable, repeatable, predictable.
+The same people cut lanes, honk at red lights, treat public roads like personal timelines.

 Tomorrow, one of them will kill someone.

-History gives us examples of behavioral control used for terrible purposes — wartime surveillance, authoritarian social discipline, coercive monitoring.
+History has plenty of examples of behavioral control used for terrible purposes — surveillance, coercion, authoritarian discipline.
 Those systems were evil not because they influenced behavior, but because they were opaque, unaccountable, and violent.

 Imagine a government-run unit whose only job is to neutralize dangerous impatience on the road — not by fines, not by force, but by lawful obstruction.